 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from all 29,694 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through December last year.
+This interactive presentation contains the latest oil & gas production data from all 34,261 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through December.